frntendev/react-select-tile/README.md

 Common props you may want to specify include:

-- `name` - generate an HTML input with this name, containing the current value
 - `onInputChange` - subscribe to change events
 - `options` - specify the options the user can select from
 - `placeholder` - change the text displayed when no option is selected